30 Points for servicing residential gas equipment

 9. Vacuum chimney base and top of boiler sections.

-11. Remove thermostat wires from thermostat wire connections
+11. Remove thermostat wires from thermostat wire connections at the boiler

 12. Place jumpers on thermostat wire connections